Businesses Are Reopening, But Customers May Not Be Ready To Go Back

 States are slowly beginning to take steps to restart their economies, allowing retail stores, parks and even hair salons to reopen, usually under tightly controlled conditions.
 But analysts say that businesses and their customers, through their actions, will decide when the economy opens up again.

-In an April news conference, Gov. Ron DeSantis pledged to get Florida "back on its feet by using an approach that is safe, smart and step-by-step."
+In an April news conference, Florida Gov. Ron DeSantis pledged to get his state "back on its feet by using an approach that is safe, smart and step by step."

 But officials still need to convince people it's safe to go out again.